Reda2200/workout-chart/README.md

 ## 🔮 Future implementation

 - [ ] Add Docker Compose
+- [ ] Add Dropset and failture set in the chart
 - [ ] Create a Docker image throgh gitflow
 - [ ] Trigger python script at first container start
 - [ ] Schedule crontab to update charts at last data